-Half Moves forward half a screen. Мах Moves forward to the end of network log.
-Page Moves forward one screen. nnnn A one- to four-digit number that specifies the number of lines to move forward.
-PF9 REPEAT (FIND) again. comma the previously entered FIND command to be issued See "FIND" on page 12-4 for information on the FIND and.
-You can also use the REPEAT command (page to issue the previous FIND command.
-PF10 LEFT the am the screen left over the network log.
-You can vary ount that you go left by entering one of the following in the SCROLL field in the upper right corner of the Half Moves to the left half a screen.
-Max Moves the screen to the left-hand margin of the log.
-Page moves to the left one screen. nnnn A one- to four-digit number that specifies the number of columns to move left.
-PF11 RIGHT the am the screen right over the network log.
-You can vary ount that you go right by entering one of the following in the SCROLL field in the upper right corner of the Half Moves to the right half a screen.
-Max Moves the screen to the right-hand margin of the log.
+PF8 FORWARD Moves the screen forward through the network log.
+You can vary the amount that you go forward by entering one of the following values in the SCROLL field in the upper right corner of the panel: Half Moves forward half a screen.
+Moves forward to the end of network log.
+Max Moves forward one screen.
+Page nnnn A one- to four-digit number that specifies the number of lines to move forward.
+PF9 REPEAT (FIND) Causes the previously entered FIND command to be issued again.
+See "FIND" on page 12-4 for information on the FIND command.
+You can also use the REPEAT command (page 12-11) to issue the previous FIND command.
+PF10 LEFT Moves the screen left over the network log.
+You can vary the amount that you go left by entering one of the following values in the SCROLL field in the upper right corner of the panel: Half Moves to the left half a screen.
+Max Moves the screen to the left-hand margin of the log. moves to the left one screen.
+Page nnnn A one- to four-digit number that specifies the number of columns to move left.
+PF11 RIGHT Moves the screen right over the network log.
+You can vary the amount that you go right by entering one of the following values in the SCROLL field in the upper right corner of the panel: Half Moves to the right half a screen.
+Moves the screen to the right-hand margin of the Max log.
 Page Moves to the right one screen. nnnn A one- to four-digit number that specifies the number of columns to move right.
-PF12 ALL or ONE and 4 again, o you sel have no are sho to the P vs all important message indicator types (1, 2, 3,) in their respective colors (ALL).
-If you press PF12 only the important message indicators for the type ected last are shown in color (ONE).
-However, if you ever selected an indicator, no message indicators own in color.
-The words ALL or ONE are located next or key explanation on the bottom of the screen indi- nich mode you are not using.
+PF12 ALL or ONE Displays all important message indicator types (1, 2, 3, and 4) in their respective colors (ALL).
+If you press PF12 again, only the important message indicators for the type you selected last are shown in color (ONE).
+However, if you have never selected an indicator, no message indicators are shown in color.
+The words ALL or ONE are located next to the PF key explanation on the bottom of the screen indicate which mode you are not using.